Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/extravert-intro.md

 namespace ExtraVert.Models
 {
+    // Define the custom type
     public class Plant
     {
-        public string Name { get; set; }
+        // Define the properties that will be on each object of this type public string Name { get; set; }
         public string Species { get; set; }
         public string LightNeeds { get; set; }
         public string WaterNeeds { get; set; }
         public decimal Price { get; set; }

-        public Plant(string name, string species, string lightNeeds, string waterNeeds, decimal price) {
+        // The constructor (i.e. what happens when a new object is created) public Plant(string name, string species, string lightNeeds, string waterNeeds, decimal price) {
             Name = name;